 The norm is lending out a helping hand to someone, even if they are strangers.
 I can’t tell you how many offers my partner and I got from people to stay at their houses when we first travelled around the country.
 Or after we settled in Wānaka.
 This shared mindset of Kiwis is quite remarkable to behold, and something I’m still surprised by.
 It’s also something the rest of the world would do well to adopt.
 Instead of the constant hustle and bustle of somewhere like the UK, where you are always in survival mode, NZ is about having a good lifestyle.

 In the town I now call home, there is barely anything that can cause significant stress on a daily basis.
 Most people are in holiday mode throughout the year, and will go out of their way to help out their neighbours, and business matters tends to run on trust.

 New Zealanders have some whimsy customs unique to them.

 Walking into a supermarket barefooted is something I rarely saw in the UK, and when I did, I would judge.
 Hard.
 Over here, it is something that is embraced, no matter what time of year it is.
-I once saw a man walking through a flooding supermarket car park without shoes or socks on, then proceeded in to do his shop.
-Kiwis apparently enjoy being bare footed, and I can appreciate that, just… not when I’m picking up my veg and sand-covered feet come into view.
+I once saw a man walking through a flooding supermarket car park without shoes or socks on.
+He proceeded in to do his shop.
+Kiwis apparently enjoy being bare footed, and I can appreciate that, just… not when I’m picking up my veg and I see sand-covered feet in the corner of my eye.
 They also love being in shorts and a t-shirt, even in mid-winter.

-On top of all that, New Zealanders love their small meat pies from the bakery (they’ll have one for breakfast, and one for lunch, no problem), and their little cheese rolls (which is literally a bit of cheap cheese inside a rolled slice of cheap white bread).
+On top of all that, New Zealanders love their small meat pies from the bakery.
+They’ll have one for breakfast, one for lunch, and one for dinner, no problem.
+And their little cheese rolls (which is literally a bit of cheap cheese inside a rolled slice of cheap white bread).

 So, there you have it.
 An insight into life in Aotearoa New Zealand.